songololo/aiovectortiler/docs/config.md

 Default dict to use when serving the `/tilejson/` endpoint.

-#### A note on global layer keys

-The `scale`, `buffer`, `clip`, and `SRID` keys can be set in the [recipe configuration file's](#recipes) recipe, layer, or query levels.
-However, these can be omitted where preferred and a global default value can be provided in the server config file.
-This global value will only apply in cases where these keys have not been provided at the local recipe, layer, or query level.

 ## Recipes

 Each recipe is a single YAML file.

 ### **Inheritable keys**

-These keys can be set at the first level of the YAML file, at the layer level, or at the query level.
-These keys can also be defined in the server configs file for global defaults.
-However, these global defaults will only be used in the event that the keys are not provided at the local recipe level.
+The `scale`, `buffer`, `clip`, and `SRID` keys can be set in the [recipe configuration file's](#recipes) recipe, layer, or query levels.
+However, these can be omitted where preferred and a global default value can be provided in the server config file instead.
+This global value will only apply in cases where these keys have not been provided at the local recipe, layer, or query level.

 ##### buffer (integer) — *optional* — default: 0
 Optional buffer (in pixels) to use when querying data.